 Mirela Watson, an interpreter with 15 years experience, witnessed this with her own eyes.
 She told The Guardian: “ALS is supplying a lot of unqualified, unvetted interpreters – myself and my colleagues have been visiting the courts randomly to monitor ALS’s work and the standard is absolutely unacceptable, it could lead to a serious miscarriage of justice.”
 Many others observed that ALS were hiring unqualified interpreters, and the process by which interpreters are vetted was shown to be fundamentally flawed after an interpreter registered her pet rabbit on the Linguist Lounge website.

 At this point, the private contract was put on hiatus, and as a temporary measure, the MoJ instructed all courts and tribunals to find interpreters from other sources in urgent cases.
-An internal email seen by The Guardian said: We have decided that Her Majesty’s Courts and Tribunal Service [HMCTS] must take urgent action to mitigate the number of hearings that are failing as a result of the contractor’s difficulties with sourcing interpreters at short notice.
+An internal email seen by The Guardian said: We have decided that Her Majesty’s Courts and Tribunal Service

 With immediate effect HMCTS will revert to the previous arrangements for all bookings due within 24 hours at the magistrates’ courts we will revert to previous arrangements for urgent bookings required for bail applications, deports and fast track applications in the first tier tribunal immigration and asylum and urgent bookings in the asylum support tribunal.